Find Out About Pet Microchips – Protect Your Pet from Pain, Illness and Exploitation

 So what can you do about it anyway?
 We will attempt to answer that here.

 Who does not have trouble sorting through the information technology has provided to us?
-Investigative reporter Sharyl Attkisson knows how difficult this is and makes it her business to empower people with the understanding of the misinformation game powered by Big Money.
+Investigative reporter Sharyl Attkisson knows how difficult this is and makes it her business to empower people with the understanding of the manipulation and misinformation game powered by Big Money.

 Anyone who watches TV probably sees advertisements for pharmaceuticals showing a happy family in the sunshine, together because their loved one takes their drug.
 You would want to take that drug, just to make sure you could be in that picture.
 But in the background you can hear the side effects and anyone who listened, would only take that drug if it there was no other viable alternative.

-Here are some common bullchips about pet microchips:
+Here are some common Bullchips about pet microchips:

 Bullchip 2: A microchip is injected just beneath the skin (subcutaneously) and implant causes little pain.
-The implant technique has become more invasive to address implant migration failures, calling for injecting microchips into the subcutaneous tissues using specially designed syringes, intentionally causing inflammatory response for the production of scar tissue.
+Implant technique recommendations have become more invasive to address implant migration failures, calling for injecting microchips into the subcutaneous tissues using specially designed syringes, intentionally causing inflammatory response for the production of scar tissue.
 Inflammatory responses continue until scar tissue is formed around the chip.
 Studies on horses are used as the basis for short (three days) inflammatory response claims, while procedures are done on pets including small kittens and puppies.
 Humans are reporting swelling and bruising at the time of implant, two to four weeks for scar tissue to form and itching and pinching sensations for up to two years.

 Bullchip 3: Microchips save lives.
 Pets that have microchips may be more often returned to their owners after being lost.
 Shelters may also retrieve more of their rescued pets after bad adoptions as a result of them having microchips.
 These lives are considered saved.
 However, the retrievals leave fewer opportunities for adoptions and less space in shelters.
-At the end of the line, as long as the lost females are spayed, the euthanasia of adoptable pets is all the same.
+At the end of the line, as long as the lost females are spayed, euthanasia due to overpopulation of adoptable pets is all the same.

 Pet microchips can cause pain and illness through acute and chronic inflammation, toxins in encapsulants and electromagnetic effects.
+These are significant effects and should not be marginalized.

 Glass is a non-crystalline amorphous solid.
 It can contain impurities also.
 Although the diffusion of them to the surface is very slow, there are still issues.
 Lead is commonly added to glass to make it easier to process.
 What are the protections from the use of lead in the glass of pet microchips?
 Just what is bio-compatible glass?
 One manufacturer gives heavy metal specifications for their pet microchip transponder glass as, “The heavy metal content for the elements lead, cadmium, mercury and hexavalent chromium is below 100 ppm.”
 That would be 0.01%.
 Does the pet guardian know to ask for specifications on the glass used for their pet’s microchip?
 And just what should they be?